Deep Networks and the Multiple Manifold Problem: Problem Formulation and Main Results

-For one-dimensional instances of the two manifold problem with sufficiently deep and overparameterized networks trained in the small-step-size regime, \Cref{thm:main_formal} completely reduces the analysis of the gradient iteration \Cref{eq:gradient_iter_finite} to the certificate problem.
-From a qualitative perspective, the network resource constraints imposed by \Cref{thm:main_formal} are natural: \begin{enumerate} \item The network depth $L$ is set by geometric and statistical properties of the data with only a mild polylogarithmic dependence on the ambient dimension $\adim$, which reflects the role of depth in controlling the capability of the network to fit functions. \item The network width $n$ is set by the depth $L$: the inductive structure of the network causes quantities that depend on the initial random weights $\vtheta_0$ to concentrate worse as the depth is increased, which can be counteracted by setting the width appropriately large. \item The sample complexity of $N \geq L^{10}$ reflects the capacity of the network via the depth, and is in particular independent of the width $n$, which can thus be interpreted as purely a statistical resource. \end{enumerate} In addition, the conclusion of \Cref{thm:main_formal} implies not just that the expected generalization error with respect to $\mu^\infty$ of a binary classifier is zero, but the stronger \eqref{eq:fitting}, i.e.\ that the generalization error will be zero \textit{for any choice of test distribution supported on $\manifold$} simultaneously.
-Finally, we remark that the equality imposed on the width $n$ and the lower bound on the step size $\tau$ are not fundamental: our analysis only requires that $n$ remains polynomial in $L$, and $\tau$ inverse polynomial in $L$, with any increases in the exponents reflected in larger values of the absolute constants appearing in \Cref{thm:main_formal}.
-We state the equality on $n$ because the lower bound $L^{99}$ is already comically large; this scaling is entirely due to worst-case bounds on the change in the neural tangent kernel $\Theta$ during gradient descent, and any improvement in the understanding of these changes or in understanding dynamics beyond the NTK regime would reduce this exponent considerably.
+For one-dimensional instances of the two manifold problem with sufficiently deep and overparameterized networks trained in the small-step-size regime, \Cref{thm:main_formal} completely reduces the analysis of the gradient iteration to the certificate problem.
+From a qualitative perspective, the network resource constraints imposed by \Cref{thm:main_formal} are natural: \begin{enumerate}[label=(\roman*)] \item The network depth $L$ is set by geometric and statistical properties of the data with only a mild polylogarithmic dependence on the ambient dimension $\adim$, which reflects the role of depth in controlling the capability of the network to fit functions. \item The network width $n$ is set by the depth $L$: the inductive structure of the network causes quantities that depend on the initial random weights $\vtheta_0$ to concentrate worse as the depth is increased, which can be counteracted by setting the width appropriately large. \item The sample complexity of $N \geq L^{10}$ reflects the capacity of the network via the depth, and is in particular independent of the width $n$, which can thus be interpreted as purely a statistical resource. \end{enumerate} In addition, the conclusion of \Cref{thm:main_formal} implies not just that the expected generalization error with respect to $\mu^\infty$ of a binary classifier is zero, but the stronger separation property, i.e.\ that the generalization error will be zero \textit{for any choice of test distribution supported on $\manifold$} simultaneously.
+We give a brief sketch of the proof of \Cref{thm:main_formal} in \Cref{sec:proof_sketch_app}.
+To obtain a generalization guarantee from \Cref{thm:main_formal}, it only remains to construct a certificate for $\manifold$.
+We demonstrate this for the family of simple, highly-symmetric geometries shown in \Cref{fig:circles}, and leave the case of general one-dimensional manifolds for future work. \begin{propositionbody} Let $\manifold$ be an $r$-instance of the two circles geometry studied in \Cref{sec:2circles} and shown in \Cref{fig:circles}, with $r \geq 1/2$.
+For any $0 < \delta \leq 1/e$, if $L \geq C_1 \Delta\inv$ and $n \geq C_2 L^5 \log^4(1/\delta) \log^4(L \adim \log(1/\delta))$, then there exists a certificate in the sense of \Cref{eq:mainthm_cert_condition_notapp} satisfying the requirements of \Cref{thm:main_formal} with probability at least $1 - 3\delta$ for some absolute constants $C_1, C_2 > 0$. \end{propositionbody} Taking a union bound, \Cref{prop:cert_circles} shows that under the hypotheses of \Cref{thm:main_formal}, with probability at least $1 - 4\delta$ a certificate exists for the geometry shown in \Cref{fig:circles} as soon as $L$ is larger than a constant multiple of the inverse separation $\Delta\inv$, even as the separation approaches zero.
+We conjecture that a similar phenomenon holds for more general geometries, possibly with additional dependencies on the curvature and global regularity parameters of $\manifold$.
+The dependence of $L$ on the geometry is due to the ``sharpening'' effect the depth has on the kernel $\ntk$ governing the dynamics and thus on the fitting capabilities of the network, as illustrated in \Cref{fig:main_depth}.